(Above) © Peter W. Cross

 Savor a Steak Dinner Series

 This series brings together the high-quality flavors that the late Ruth Fertel, food lover and founder of the Ruth’s Chris Steak House chain, was known for.
 With locations in Boca Raton and West Palm Beach, the restaurant’s Ruth’s Tastemaker’s Dinner Series sources some of the country’s best wines to create pairing menus that both play with the expectations of a steak dinner and break traditions.
-The first of six dinners starts on March 1 (and runs through mid-October) and is a collaboration with Oakland, California-based Prisoner Wine to create a beef-heavy four-course meal (plus dessert) with five of Prisoner’s best known wines including Cuttings, a famous blend of cabernet sauvignon and syrah.
+The first of seven dinners starts on February 28 (and runs through the beginning of November) and is a collaboration with Napa-based Rombauer Vineyards to create a balanced five-course meal of fish, chicken, beef, pork, and a dessert.
+Each dish is paired with one of Rombauer’s most beloved wines like merlot and cabernet.

 Witness Sea Turtle Nesting Season